letshash/knomp/README.md

 Differences between this and Z-NOMP
 ------------
-* This is meant for Komodo and Komodo assetchains mining
+* This is meant for mining Spacecoin, Komodo, and Komodo smartchains
 * Founders, Treasury, and other ZEC/ZEN specific stuff is removed

 Upgrade